ARMmbed/mbed-os-linker-report/README.md

 The output is a JSON file in the `html` directory - by copying the `html` directory to a web server, the tool can run without the command line option mentioned for Chrome.

 ### Example Output
+Below you can find an example screenshot of our tool.
+Please have a look at our [interactive example](https://armmbed.github.io/mbed-os-linker-report/), too.
 ![d3.js based ELF Linker Statistics](docs/example.png)